MISS COOKBOOK

 Factoids -

-• Edith's heritage dated back to Pocahontas, Native American who married into the English settlement at Jamestown.
+• Edith's heritage dated back to Pocahontas, the Native American who married into the English Settlement at Jamestown.

-Bio - Edith was born in Virginia and lived near Washington, D.C, for good part of her life, although she didn't get involved in the political scene.
-Edith's first husband was an heir, who left her well-off after his death.
-As a widow, Edith met Woodrow through a visit with his cousin to the White House.
-As the story goes, Woodrow watched the elevator doors open and saw her - the rest was history!
-She charmed Woodrow with her vivacious personality and after a short courtship, they were married nine months after meeting.
+• Edith was born in Virginia and lived near Washington, D.C for a good part of her life, although she did not care to get involved in the political scene.
+Edith’s first husband was an heir, who left her wealthy after his death.
+As a widow, Edith met Woodrow Wilson through a visit with his cousin to the White House.
+As love legend goes, Woodrow watched the elevator doors open and saw Edith.
+The rest was history!
+Edith charmed Woodrow with her vivacious personality and after a short courtship, they were married.

 About Woodrow - Woodrow Wilson was the 28th president.
 He introduced sweeping domestic reforms under his "New Freedom" program, including the Federal Reserve and antitrust legislation.
 He led the U.S. through World War I and proposed the League of Nations.
 Woodrow suffered a debilitating stroke during his second term.